luxmentis/SiestaExt/README.md

 ## Features

-- Easily use resources in SwiftUI
+- Easily use Siesta with SwiftUI
 - Combine publishers for resources and requests
 - A typed wrapper for Resource (😱 controversial!) for clearer APIs

+## Project status

+🔴 Not quite ready yet 🔴  The code should be pretty stable, but
+- in-code documentation still to come (use this README for now)
+- tests need some attention
+- more docs in general
+- other non-code stuff

 ## Examples

-Read on, or jump straight into the GithubBrowser example app – it's the original Siesta example app rewritten in SwiftUI.
-It's a thing of beauty.
+Read on, or jump straight into the GithubBrowser example app – it's the original Siesta example app rewritten in SwiftUI, and it's a thing of beauty :-)

 ### First off, understand `TypedResource`